What is Price Per Key in Commercial Real Estate?

 How Lenders and Investors Use Price Per Key

-Just like other important hotel financial metrics, such as RevPar (revenue per available room) and ADR (average daily rate), both lenders and investors can use price per key in order to determine the viability of a potential investment.
-In general, price per key will be compared to similar hospitality properties in the area; if, at the same (or very similar) ADR or RevPar, a hotel's price per key is considerably higher than comparable properties, it may be overpriced.
+Just like other important hotel financial metrics, such as RevPar (revenue per available room) and ADR (average daily rate), both lenders and investors use price per key to determine the viability of a potential investment.
+In general, price per key is compared to similar hospitality properties in the area.
+If, at the same (or very similar) ADR or RevPar, a hotel's price per key is considerably higher than comparable properties, it may be overpriced.
 However, if a hotel's price per key is lower than similar properties with a comparable ADR and RevPar, it could underpriced, and therefore, a potentially lucrative investment.